lapwat/cryptowall/README.md

 # Cryptowall
 Cryptowall is an **offline** Docker container which generates random crypto wallets.
-It prints out the private key (or seed) and the corresponding public address to send funds to.
+It prints out the private key, public key, seed or any other usefull info to recover your wallet.
+It also gives the corresponding address to share in order to receive funds.

+Scripts can be found in the folder named after the token.
+Methods used are described below & sources are given.
+I tried to use bash scripts where I could to be the most transparent.

 ## Usage